dimsdika12/Data-Analytics-Projects/Telco_Data Preprocessing/README.md

 Despite being relatively young, having just over a year in the industry, Telco has experienced a significant number of customers switching their subscriptions to competitors.
 The management aims to reduce customer churn by implementing machine learning techniques.

-In this project, the focus is on Data Preprocessing (Data Cleansing) for the previous month, June 2020.
+In this project, the focus is on Data Preprocessing (Data Cleansing) for the month of June 2020.
 The objective is to prepare the data by:

 - Validating Customer IDs (Phone Numbers)
 - Handling Missing Values